harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

     - For example:
         - A smartphone document may include RAM, a processor, and a battery.
         - A clothing document may include sizes_available, material, and fit.
-- There is no requirement for all documents in a collection to share identical fields.
+- There is no requirement for all documents in a collection to share identical fields.<br>
 **Advantages:**
     - Eliminates the need for nullable columns or multiple subtype tables.
     - Simplifies data modelling for diverse product categories.
-    - Allows rapid iteration and adaptation to business requirements.
+    - Allows rapid iteration and adaptation to business requirements.<br>
 Thus, MongoDB naturally supports heterogeneous product attributes within a single collection.

 ### 2. Embedded documents (reviews within products)